Marcial1234/CRUD-Table/README.md

 - There might be an overuse of `memo` and `useCallback`.
 The app was flickering too much when using React/TanStack Query.
 RQ usage was scraped but the memoization hooks stayed.
 Premature optimizations might also include usage of `Object.freeze`.
 - The styles in all `skeleton` components will need to be kept in sync manually
 - After you click on each table-options sorting button, the tooltip that shows the `Next filter: ...` will disappear Per research fixing this seemed seemed beyond its UX value
-- The select dropdown for device types in dialogs/modals doesn't show the OS's icons like in the table options filter
+- The select dropdown for device types in dialogs/modals doesn't show the OS's icons like in the table options filter.
+This was one of the last components done, so it was left on the simplest acceptable form
 - No other filter besides the deep-search/big-search-field is parametrized on the URL
 - Exceptions are not caught/resolved, and `ErrorBoundary`'s fallback is not useful
 - Didn't implement a Dark Mode - although there's a [Chrome extension that automatically forces dark mode on most websites](https://chromewebstore.google.com/detail/dark-reader/eimadpbcbfnmbkopoojfekhnkhdbieeh?hl=en-US3)
+- Environment variables (`PORT`, etc) support was not implemented